 I saw a review of this book on Becky’s Book Reviews (I had to look it up, since I didn’t remember), and put in a request for it at the library.
 By the time it came in, I didn’t even remember why I’d requested it or what the book was about, and it languished in the library bin for several weeks.
 I renewed it once, but when it only had a few days left before the final due date, I figured I had better at least start it.

-I was in the middle of four or five books that were doing nothing to grip me, so on Thursday night, I lay down on the couch figuring I might as well give this one a chance.
+I was in the middle of four or five books that were doing nothing to grip me, so on Thursday night, I lay down on the couch figuring I might as well give The Best Bad Luck I Ever Had a chance.
 I thought it might be either fantasy or realistic fiction and I assumed, for some reason, that it was narrated by a girl.
 I was wrong on all counts.

 Dit is a boy and the narrator of the story.
 He lives in Alabama during World War I (the year is 1917), but for a 12-year-old boy, the war is almost virtually absent on his radar.
 What is vitally important to him is the arrival of the new postmaster who has a son, just his age.
 His family always rents out the house on their property to the postmaster’s family, so it will be a built-in friend for Dit and an ideal replacement for his best friend who is away visiting his grandmother for the summer.